Hack23/sonar-cloudformation-plugin/README.md

 # Checkov reports

+Prepare checkov reports by running, in this example we are scanning a single file 'template.yml'

+'''
-Prepare checkov reports running (checkov -f template.yml -o json > template.checkov-report) and set the property sonar.checkov.reportFiles=template.checkov-report (comma separated if multiple reports)
+checkov -f template.yml -o json --output-file-path template.checkov-report
+'''

+and set the property when scanning with sonar to the checkov output

+'''
+sonar.checkov.reportFiles=template.checkov-report
+'''

 # Properties supported

+'''
 sonar.checkov.reportFiles=template.checkov-report
+'''

 One or multiple checkov report files, note for .checkov-report files the filename should be template filename appended with checkov-report.